njones61/ce547/docs/unit2/02_study_pt1/study_pt1_hw.md

 # Homework - MODFLOW Grid Approach, Part 1

-*Note: You may work in pairs on this assignment.*
+_Note: You may work in pairs on this assignment._

-Solve the following problems.
+Solve the following problem.

 Set up the groundwater model shown below.
 The problem is a simple single layer model with a single injection well and a single extraction well.
 The problem is as follows: